ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 * Perform a calculation based on a parameter that's in the url
 * Start building a larger multi-page web application

-## Keeping your ACMS Account Safe: turn debug mode off.
+## Keeping your ETS Account Safe: turn debug mode off.

-So, trying to teach web development in an academic computing environment such as ACMS is always a bit of a risk.
+So, trying to teach web development in an academic computing environment such as ETS is always a bit of a risk.
 The basic problem is this combination of things:

 * Web servers, by their very nature while under development, can contain security vulnerabilities
 * Because of this, web developers typically test web apps on systems that "have one job", i.e. to test a web app,